anishbista60/CKA-KILLERKODA-SOLUTION/Troubleshooting/Kubectl-Port-Issue/README.md

 vi /etc/kubernetes/manifests/kube-apiserver.yaml
 ```

-Port for porbes is defined as 6433 but should be 6443.
+Port for probes is defined as 6433 but should be 6443.
+Same as above for LivenessProbe and Readliness Probe.
+Please change it to 6443.

 Change it.